open-traffic-generator/otg-examples/hw/ixhw-b2b/README.md

 ## Deploy Keysight Elastic Network Generator

-1. Launch the deployment with passing a hostname/IP address of the Keysight License Server as an environment variable `LICENSE_SERVERS`.
+1. Initialize an environment variable `LICENSE_SERVERS` with a hostname/IP address of the [Keysight License Server](../../KENG.md).
 Replace `license_server_name` with the actual hostname/IP address of your license server.

     ```Shell
     export LICENSE_SERVERS="license_server_name"
+    ```

+2. Launch the deployment

+    ```Shell
     docker compose up -d
     ```

-2. To make sure all the containers are running, use
+3. To make sure all the containers are running, use

     ```Shell
     docker ps